Unity-Technologies/ml-agents/docs/Reward-Signals.md

 Typical Range: `1e-5` - `1e-3`

-### The GAIL Reward Signal
+### GAIL Reward Signal

 GAIL, or [Generative Adversarial Imitation Learning](https://arxiv.org/abs/1606.03476), is an imitation learning algorithm that uses an adversarial approach, in a similar vein to GANs (Generative Adversarial Networks).
-In this framework, a second neural network, the discriminator, is taught to distinguish whether an observation/action is from a demonstration, or produced by the agent.
+In this framework, a second neural network, the discriminator, is taught to distinguish whether an observation/action is from a demonstration or produced by the agent.
 This discriminator can the examine a new observation/action and provide it a reward based on how close it believes this new observation/action is to the provided demonstrations.